Everything You Need to Know About Boundaries

 How to Lend a Hand in a Mental Health Crisis Part 5: Seeking Solutions

-CN: mental health crisis’, mental health management; brief mention of a variety of mental health based issues and abuse.
-The fifth and final installment of Lucy Merriman’s guide to offering mental health support when you yourself are not a trained mental health worker, is possibly the most universally helpful of all the parts.
-It includes some extremely useful problem solving techniques, basic guidelines to finding the info you need to help you move forward, and …Read More
+The fifth part of Lucy Merriman’s guide to offering support during a mental health crisis is possibly the most universally helpful of all the parts.
+It includes useful problem solving techniques, basic guidelines to finding the info you need, and an amazing list of mental health related media.

 How to Lend a Hand in a Mental Health Crisis Part 4: Educate, Normalize, & Comfort